 Checking fuel pressure is very vital in diagnosing an engine performance issue.
 Depending on the application, it will take any where from a few moments to a few minutes to hook up a fuel pressure gauge.
 Most systems you can screw right into the fuel rail at the pressure test port while others you will have to tap into the line by removing the fuel line from the rail or even the line from the filter and installing a fuel pressure gauge in between the two in order to get an accurate reading.
+Click here to speak with a live mechanic if you need help.

 Checking Fuel Pressure